liuandy1207/Handbooks/PythonHandbook.md

 # Construct a dictionary from two sequences?
 DICT = dict(zip(KEY_SEQ, VAL_SEQ))

-# Construct a dictionary from an iterable of keys and a default value?
+# Construct a dictionary from an iterable of keys and the same default value?
-DICT = dict.fromkeys(ITERABLE, DEFAULT_VALUE)
+DICT = dict.fromkeys(ITERABLE, DEFAULT)

 # Merge multiple dictionaries into a single dictionary?
 DICT.update(DICT1, DICT2, ...)         # DICT1, DICT2, ... kvps overwrite DICT kvps